XuhuaHuang/XuhuaHuang/README.md

   std::string trim_str(const std::string& str) {
       // std::rangesnext::to in C++23 proporsal
-      // htat converts ranges to a containter return str | trim_spaces | std::rangesnext::to<std::string>;
+      // that converts ranges to a containter return str | trim_spaces | std::rangesnext::to<std::string>;
   }
   ```